-While the former is a great goal for your membership, and I teach strategies on how to keep your membership relevant for long periods of time inside the Profitable Membership Club, don’t underestimate the value of the latter.
+While the former is a great goal for your membership, and I teach strategies on how to keep your membership relevant for long periods of time inside the Scaling Deep Society, don’t underestimate the value of the latter.

 When people find a good group, connection or support system, they are not going to give that up easily.

 Their emotional needs (and yes, we all have emotions) could be getting met simply by being around others who are working towards similar goals or grappling with the same types of challenges.

 Consider the engagement levels (with you or others), culture and connection points inside your membership as assets and vital components of the value of your membership program.

 It’s more intangible than content delivery and takes a lot less effort to deliver over time.

 How you show up as a leader is a major factor in cultivating a loyal following.
 Because people have not only signed up to get the outcome they want, they’ve put their trust in you to guide them.
 That means you have to show up and lead them.

 Now, if that feels overwhelming, I have a little secret for you.

 One of my past clients and peers, Natalie Sisson introduced me to the term “leading learner” to describe an involved approach to training and teaching.